pomerium/pomerium/docs/reference/readme.md

 ### Data Broker Service URL
-- Environmental Variable: `DATABROKER_SERVICE_URL`
+- Environmental Variable: `DATABROKER_SERVICE_URL` or `DATABROKER_SERVICE_URLS`
-- Config File Key: `databroker_service_url`
+- Config File Key: `databroker_service_url` or `databroker_service_urls`
 - Type: `URL`
 - Example: `https://databroker.corp.example.com`
 - Default: in all-in-one mode, `http://localhost:5443`

 The data broker service URL points to a data broker which is responsible for storing associated authorization context (e.g. sessions, users and user groups).
+Multiple URLs can be specified with `databroker_service_url`.

 By default, the `databroker` service uses an in-memory databroker.